I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 In 1878, Lucy Hayes, wife of President Rutherford B. Hayes, invited the soprano Marie Selika Williams to sing at the White House.
 She was the first African-American performer to be so honoured.

-According to Carolyn Bruehl (Prezi) in the early 1900s “Blacks and white were not supposed to eat together.
+According to Carolyn Bruehl (Prezi), in the early 1900s, “Blacks and whites were not supposed to eat together.
 If they did eat together, whites were to be served first, and some sort of partition was to be placed between them.”